 We are experiencing a similar situation whereby insurance companies are focusing on InsurTECH-adoption while neglecting the enabler, InsurTECH-culture.

 A robo-advisor could collect the best asset managers around the world under one user interface, a firm could then build new distribution channels.

-A smarter approach to inherently build trust framework in every element of finance could make regulation invisible but omnipresent.
+A smarter approach to inherently build a trust framework in every element of finance could make regulation invisible but omnipresent

 Big data and predictive analytics have the potential to change the insurance business model by predicting and preventing claims.